Universität Bonn

 Uni Bonn - LETS

-The project "Democratisation and Power Structures" is funded by the Transdisciplinary Research Area 'Individuals, Institutions and Societies' (TRA4).
+The project "Language, Discourse and Power Structures in (De-)Democratization" is funded by the Transdisciplinary Research Area 'Individuals, Institutions and Societies' (TRA4).

 Society